 Another option is to use LEGO.COM’s pick-a-brick option but they usually don’t have all the parts available for a MOC.

-Follow Up and Feedback
+Follow-Up and Feedback

 I encourage all my clients to ask if there are uncertainties in the instructions and parts list.
 As much as I try to do quality control during the design phase and instructions generating phase, there are minor errors that may sometimes occur.
 So it’s only fair for clients to be able to clarify them so I can recheck and correct those errors.

 The most exciting part of the commissioned work is seeing the design come to life.
 Sometimes, clients would send photos of the building process as well as the final build.
-It’s an amazing feeling seeing something I made in a digital software become a real structure build with LEGO bricks and pieces.
+It’s an amazing feeling seeing something I made in digital software become a real structure built with LEGO bricks and pieces.
 Here are some photos of actual builds of my commissioned works.